 Because of their chemical makeup, most sealants form a hardened shell coating that changes both the appearance and the texture of wood surfaces.
 Typically, a sealant will cause the wood to appear darker, shinier, and the surface becomes more slippery.
 If you like the natural look of your teak, a sealant will not be your best bet.
 A more slippery surface, of course, is also not ideal for surfaces that see a lot of foot traffic, like your decks.

-A protectant, like our very own DiTEC Triton, creates an invisible nano-barrier that does not change the color or texture of your wood surfaces.
+A protectant, like our very own DiTEC Triton 2.0, creates an invisible, highly repellent nano-barrier that does not change the color or texture of your wood surfaces.
 These protectants maintain the natural look of your teak while also protecting it from rain, food spills, UV rays, and other unavoidable factors.

 While a protectant may not last quite as long as a sealant (around 4-6 months with proper care), its application is much simpler.
-With a protectant like the DiTEC Triton, the product can be poured directly onto your teak or wood surface, applied with a foam or cloth roller from a pail, or applied from a trigger sprayer or hand pump sprayer.
-With DiTEC Triton, a curing period of only 12 hours is necessary before returning to use your boat.
-A sealant is often applied like a wood stain with a clean rag to your wood surfaces and can take anywhere from 24 to 72 hours to cure.
+With a protectant like the DiTEC Triton 2.0, the product can be poured directly onto your teak or wood surface, applied with a foam or cloth roller from a pail, or applied from a trigger sprayer or hand pump sprayer.
+With DiTEC Triton 2.0, a curing period of only 12 hours is necessary before returning to use your boat.
+Sealants like Star Brite's or TotalBoat's teak sealers are often applied like a wood stain with a clean rag to your wood surfaces and can take anywhere from 24 to 72 hours to cure.

 Keeping all these differences in mind, a product to protect the wood surfaces on your boat is an absolute essential.
 A protected surface is much more likely to look nicer, feel better, and last longer than an untreated surface.
 Whether you choose a sealant or protectant for your teak and other wood surfaces, always be sure to properly clean your surfaces beforehand to ensure a smooth application!